 The problem here isn’t what’s most obvious, like the smoke.
 The problem with smoking is that it decreases the amount of oxygen you enter into your body, which in turn translates to a lower amount of oxygen that gets to the skin on your face.
 This leads to the breakdown of important compounds that help your skin maintain its health.
 Lighting a cigarette breaks down elastin and collagen, disabling your skin from doing important repair work.
 This creates wrinkles, makes your pores bigger, and in doing so - easier to clog.
 And finally, since cigarettes are a carcinogen, their smoke irritates and dries your face too, preparing the terrain for more acne breakouts.
 Or, for making your acne bad.

 Well… You could quit smoking.
 Just saying.
 I know how difficult it is, but you should at least try smoking less, or just less often.
 That will give your skin more time to recover, so it will end up being less damaged.
-But just quit smoking.
+Alternatively, you could start vaping instead.
+But whatever you do, just quit smoking.

 So I hear you ask: why is my acne so bad?.
 Let’s be honest here - because you spent almost an hour in front of the mirror last night, popping pimples, blackheads, whiteheads and so on.
 Sure, you took care to do it properly, washed your hands and washed your face too, but popping pimples is still damaging your skin.